Trinitro21/tpv/README.md

 * `shapechangeifrightclick`
 	Whether the shape of the current touch should change if a rightclick will be triggered when the finger is lifted.
 	Default is 1.
+* `rightclickontwofingertap`
+	Whether a rightclick should be simulated if the user taps with two fingers.
+	Default is 0.
 * `fixedwidth`
 	Whether or not the point should use a fixed width or get touch size info from `ABS_MT_TOUCH_MAJOR`.
 	Pressure sensitivity is not available when using XInput2 for input.